johndwalker/clinerules-bank/04-project-management.md

 - Read the plan and follow the prompt as instructed.
 - However, limit your current focus to the first unfinished item in the '## Implementation Checklist', aka only accomplish that single task.
 If there are subtasks, only complete a single subtask.
 No exceptions!
 It is imperative that you only complete a single task.
 - Please use the sequentialthinking mcp tool to plan any changes you make.
 - When finished, please mark the item complete on the checklist.
+- As checklist items are completed, update the relevant gitlab issue following the guidelines in [update an issue](#update-an-issue).
 - If you determine that the next item on the checklist has already been completed, then mark it as complete and your work is finished!
 - It is critical that you follow [all coding best practices](./05-coding-best-practices.md) as you execute the plan.
 - Before implementing, validate the plan's solution.